Liam-Zhou/chuwa0311/ShortQuestions/kathy_wang/README.md

 - [ ] Add delight to the experience when all tasks are complete :tada:

 # Mentioning people and teams
-@github/support What do you think about these updates?
+ What do you think about these updates?
+ @github/support

+# Referencing issues and pull requests
+  using #

+# Using emojis
+@octocat :+1: This PR looks great - it's ready to merge! :shipit: